An article on restoration of Egypt's oldest church.

 The very knowledgeable Mr. Aldred clearly understood the art of the Amarna period with the subtleties of the period.
 The book opens with a description of the Amarna revolution and a historical outline of the period leading into the building program of King Akhenaten and his Queen Nefertiti.

-The catalogue is truly one of the most remarkable catalogues of Amarna art I have seen ending with a number of Shawabti's from the royal tomb.
-Particularly interesting and beautiful are the talatats from the Metropolitan museum of art from the collection of Norbert Schimmel.
+The catalog is truly one of the most remarkable of Amarna art I have seen ending with a number of shawabti from the royal tomb.
+Particularly interesting and beautiful are the talatats from the Metropolitan Museum of Art from the collection of Norbert Schimmel.

 Another fantastic book by the great Cyril Aldred keeping in mind it is one thing to read a book and another to study it.
 This book is worth spending serious time looking at particularly if you wish to know about the art of Akhenaten and Nefertiti.